Sam Palladio: Career

 Palladio began his career with guest starring roles in various television series, including Little Crackers, Doctors, The Hour, and Cardinal Burns.
 He gained further recognition for his starring role as Gunnar Scott in the ABC musical drama series Nashville.
 The series premiered to critical acclaim in 2012.
 It ended its run after six seasons in 2018.
 He also had a recurring role as Stoke on the comedy series Episodes between 2012 and 2015.
 Since 2016, he has had a recurring role as Ed in the science fiction drama series Humans.

 His film credits include roles as Calvin in the British drama film 7 Lives (2011), as Shecky in the crime thriller film Runner, Runner (2013), and as Roland in the animated musical fantasy film Strange Magic (2015).
 He was also the lead singer in a band called Salt Water Thief.
 In 2020, he appeared on an episode of The Repair Shop, receiving his grandfather's RAF cap after it had been restored by the programme's experts.

+Personal life

+Palladio has been in a relationship with American musician Cassadee Pope since December 2017.